-Serena Williams rallies to win first match back
+Serena Williams rallies to win first match back as maternal instincts also kick in

 On the court, it also wasn't immediately business as usual for the 38-year-old.

-Watched from the stands by her long-time coach, Patrick Mouratoglou, her husband, Alexis Ohanian, and her young daughter, Williams played a sloppy game at 2-2, dropping serve to love as the left-handed 60th-ranked Pera attacked her wavering forehand.
+Watched from the stands by her long-time coach, Patrick Mouratoglou, as well as her family, Williams played a sloppy game at 2-2, dropping serve to love as the left-handed 60th-ranked Pera attacked her wavering forehand.

 Serving for the first set at 5-4, Pera set up her first set point with a forehand and took the set as she ripped another forehand winner off a soft return.